mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Principle of open participation

-This document outlines the principle of open participation that the IETF Administration LLC (IETF LLC) is expected to incoperate in decisions about registration fees for full online meetings.
+This document outlines the principle of open participation that the IETF Administration LLC (IETF LLC) is expected to incorporate in decisions about registration fees for full online meetings.

 The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting and related events that are part of the IETF's